Trial of Carla Foster

 The trial of Carla Foster took place after a British mother of three children was prosecuted under UK criminal law for carrying out an abortion too late into her pregnancy in May 2020 during the COVID-19 pandemic.
 Foster was convicted in Stoke-on-Trent Crown Court by Justice Edward Pepperall "for administering drugs or using instruments to procure an abortion" under the Offences Against the Person Act 1861.

 On 12 June 2023 Pepperall sentenced Foster to a 28-month custodial term, at least 14 months of which would have to be spent in prison.
 The case provoked widespread outrage and considerable debate in the United Kingdom as a result of the perceived harshness of the prosecution as well as the fitness for purpose and age of abortion laws.
 Following a hearing at London's Court of Appeal, Foster's sentence was reduced to a 14-month suspended sentence, meaning she would be freed from prison.

 The case

 Foster carried out the abortion after procuring the necessary drugs through a remote consultation under the "pills by post" scheme introduced in England and Wales during the COVID-19 pandemic lockdown.
 Foster discovered she was pregnant in December 2019 before arranging a telephone consultation with the British Pregnancy Advisory Service (BPAS) in May 2020.
 On May 11 Foster had entered labour and delivered a stillborn at her home, attended by emergency services.
-There was no sign the foetus took an independent breath, according to the prosecution.
+There was no sign the child took an independent breath, according to the prosecution.